 As part of the Countywide Plan preparation, the County is taking a fresh look at the purpose and functionality of these documents.
 The updated Community Plans will become more action-oriented and focus on specific tools and strategies to improve each individual community.

-The new Community Plans will continue to include information on each community’s background, character, issues, concerns, and priorities—updated and shaped by the input received during community workshops over the past several months.
+The new Community Plans will continue to include information on each community’s background, character, issues, concerns, and priorities—updated and shaped by the input received during community workshops.

-The new organization of the Community Plan documents is intended provide the County and community with more effective tools for future decision making.
-The County has created a graphic to illustrate where the existing Community Plan content will be found in the updated Community Plans and updated and expanded Countywide Policy Plan.
+The new organization of the Community Plan documents is intended provide the County and community with more effective tools for making future decisions and improvements.
+The County has created a graphic to illustrate where the existing Community Plan content will be found in the updated Community Plans and updated and expanded County Policy Plan.